 - 11.1.1 This model run analyses the Preferred Option and a package of mitigation measures against the 2041 Baseline.
-The mitigation measures for the Preferred Option are in addition to the baseline schemes set out in paragraph 2.2.12 in Part 1 of this report. - 11.1.2 Mitigation measures were identified by Cambridgeshire County Council's Transport Strategy and Funding team in discussion with Greater Cambridge Shared Planning, drawing on adopted transport policies, awareness of emerging transport infrastructure schemes, and engagement with relevant partners such as the Greater Cambridge Partnership. - 11.1.3 It is important to note that the mitigation tested at this time does not include any policy requirements for a 'trip budget' approach, as is planned for North East Cambridge and for Cambridge East, and is also very likely to be applied to other large sites such as in the Cambourne area.
-The mode share of car use for the larger sites within the Preferred Option (and specifically North East Cambridge and Cambridge East) are therefore likely to be over-estimated at this point in the assessment process. - 11.1.4 In addition, orbital public transport services between Cambridge East and North East Cambridge, and between Cambridge East and the Cambridge Biomedical Campus were considered for inclusion in Model Runs 3 and 4 but were not ultimately included at this stage of the assessment.
+The mitigation measures for the Preferred Option are in addition to the baseline schemes set out in paragraph 2.2.12 in Part 1 of this report. - 11.1.2 Mitigation measures were identified by Cambridgeshire County Council's Transport Strategy and Funding team in discussion with Greater Cambridge Shared Planning, drawing on adopted transport policies, awareness of emerging transport infrastructure schemes, and engagement with relevant partners such as the Greater Cambridge Partnership. - 11.1.3 It is important to note that the mitigation tested at this time does not include a 'trip budget' policy approach, which is identified as required for North East Cambridge (see Paragraph 14.3.5), Cambridge East (see Paragraph 14.4.8), and the Cambridge Biomedical Campus (see Paragraph 14.8.10).
+Trip budgets will also be considered for other large sites as the draft Local Plan is prepared, including the expansion of Cambourne.
+The mode share of car use for the larger sites within the Preferred Option are therefore likely to be over-estimated at this point in the assessment process. - 11.1.4 In addition, orbital Public Transport services between Cambridge East and North East Cambridge, and between Cambridge East and the Cambridge Biomedical Campus were considered for inclusion in Model Runs 3 and 4 but were not ultimately included at this stage of the assessment.
 As the Local Plan is developed further the merits of additional mitigation will be considered.